joshnuss/ludwig-play/README.md

 ### Input

 The input is a CSV file.
-Simply replace the `input.csv` with any file you want.
+Simply replace the `input.csv` with a `.csv` you want to train from.

 You can download existing datasets from [Kaggle Datasets](https://www.kaggle.com/datasets).